kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ---
 ##### Open Container Initiative (OCI)
 ```
-Set of vendor-neutral standards for container runtime that defines how images should be structured (e.g. file system,
+Set of vendor-neutral standards for container runtimes that define how images should be structured (e.g. file system,
-metadata) and how containers should be launched, managed, and interact with host system (e.g. process isolation,
+metadata) and how containers should be launched. managed, and interact with host system (e.g. process isolation,
 resource constraints, lifecycle management).
 ```